johnsie/HoverNet/README.md

 https://github.com/rpavlik/luabind

 Next issue is the calls to dialogboxparamW.
 On 32 bit this worked, but now that we are doing 64 bit we need to change the return type.
+Bool is an alias for a 32 bit int, but in 64 bit we need it to be a 64 bit int, so really we need to be returning an int_pr instead of a bool.
 See possible solution in stackoverflow

 https://stackoverflow.com/questions/31113172/transformation-of-c-code-from-32-bit-to-64-bit